jackiechen19940708/awesome-operatingsystem/trap.md

 //
 // return to user space
 //
-// important: actually usertrapret is called before usertrap, and in usertrapret it set sth like trapframe void usertrapret(void)
+// important: actually usertrapret is called before usertrap (it's called when fork process), and in usertrapret it set sth like trapframe void usertrapret(void)
 {